Azzoz06/ContainerWkshp/4-KubernetesHelmOnICP.md

 - Look into the deployment and see that the **spec** contains a ReplicaSet (see the `replicas` term) and that the ReplicaSet includes a Pod
 - The Pod is defined as a template that contains the similar structure of metadata and specification
 - The specification of the pod includes an array of containers that refers to an image.
 - The livenessProbe and readinessProbe are checks that the kubernetes system would perform to check pod's health.
+In this example, we have defined a HTTP liveness probe to check health of the container every five seconds. **For the first 10-15 seconds the `/healthz` returns a `200` response and will fail afterward**.
+Kubernetes will automatically restart the service.

 Review the **service's manifest**